zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Students have focused dialogues about the main ideas of the subject. <b>You must do your reading before these dialogues begin or you will be lost.</b> Core dialogues meet on Days 1, 4, 6, 9, and 11 of each subject cycle.
 Occasionally there will be other days devoted to core ideas.
 These conversations are intense and cover a lot of material, so get a good night's sleep the day before.

 ####Independent reading?
 On Day One of each Bootcamp, you'll choose independent reading in the subject.
-This reading, selected from a curated list, will inform your talk on ExpoDay and your work in the Writer's Studio.
+This reading, selected from a curated list, will inform your talk on MPCafé and your work in the Writer's Studio.
 Choose something that interests you, because you're going to write and speak about the book.
 If you really don't like any of the books on the list, you can suggest a book of comparable quality in the subject.
 But it will have to be approved by the MPC.
 Talk to the subject expert if you're confused about your book.

 Students learn writing in a workshop environment throughout the Bootcamp.
 The first half of the year, students produce book reviews based on their reading.
 During the second half, students are expected to become more critical and write lengthier, more personal essay on their reading.